Rohan Sinha

 Stanford University

-I am a third year PhD candidate in the department of Aeronautics and Astronautics at Stanford University, where I am a member of the Autonomous Systems Lab advised by Prof. Marco Pavone.
+I am a PhD candidate in the department of Aeronautics and Astronautics at Stanford University, where I am a member of the Autonomous Systems Lab advised by Prof. Marco Pavone.
+I currently am also a student researcher at Google Deepmind Robotics, working with Sumeet Singh and Vikas Sindhwani.

 My research focuses on developing methodologies that improve the reliability of ML-enabled robotic systems, particularly when these systems encounter out-of-distribution conditions with respect to their training data.
+My work on this topic was recognized with the best paper award at RSS 2024.
 Broadly, my research interests lie at the intersection of control theory, machine learning, and applied robotics.

 Previously, I received bachelor’s degrees in Mechanical Engineering and Computer Science from the University of California, Berkeley with honors and a distinction in general scholarship.
 As an undergraduate, I worked on data-driven predictive control under Prof. Francesco Borrelli in the Model Predictive Control Lab and on learning control algorithms that rely on vision systems under Prof. Benjamin Recht in the Berkeley Artificial Intelligence Lab.
 I have also interned as an autonomous driving engineer at Delphi (now Motional) and as a software engineer at Amazon.